 Be on the lookout for these signs in case your cow experiences birthing or calving difficulty and may need your assistance.
 If the heifer is in its very first calving season, it’s advisable to have a doctor of veterinary medicine present to ensure calving ease.

 Attention by a qualified vet will also help improve the cow’s body condition or health in preparation for the next breeding season.
-This, in turn, can help increase the cow’s pregnancy rate.
-Which, in turn, will help increase your farm’s productivity and profitability.
+This can help increase the cow’s ability to conceive again, which will help increase your farm’s productivity and and hopefully, it’s profitability.
 Learning how long is a cow pregnant will help you prepare for the calves.